 I need to see a doctor but I don’t want to go into the office.
 What are my options?

 Most health plans offer telehealth options such as nurse line or virtual visits with no copay.
 Visit your insurer’s website to learn more about your options.

 TDI filed an emergency rule requiring insurers to pay the same amount for telemedicine services as they do for in-person services, including for covered mental health services.
 The rule applies to in-network services for state-regulated health plans.

 Some health plans allow patients to get a 90-day supply of medication.
 Ask your health plan if this is an option.

 TDI has established emergency rules to allow Texans with state-regulated health plans to continue accessing their prescriptions with less need to leave their homes.

 What can I do if my elective procedure/appointment is postponed due to COVID-19?

 TDI is encouraging health insurers, HMOs, and utilization review agents to extend certain prior authorizations and referrals to help patients and health-care providers reschedule elective procedures without additional delays.

-- Your health plan may be automatically extending prior authorizations granted before March 22, 2020.
+- Your health plan may be automatically extending prior authorizations for elective surgeries and procedures that were previously scheduled.

 - Referrals may be extended for specialists, therapy, counseling services, and other medically necessary services that may have been disrupted.